snotskie/ttrpg/md/index.md

 There are several different types of Endeavors depending on the scenario.
 However, all Endeavors build on these same general rules:

-- **Rounds:** Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
+- **Rounds:** Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Checks to drive the narrative tension, progress themselves, and slow their opponents.
 - **Position Roll:** At the start of each round, choose a Stat to roll to get yourself in position for the actions you plan to take this round.
 The narrative for your action does not have to be fully formed, just what Stat to use.
 The GM may limit which Stats you can choose from in certain situations.
 - **Temporary Blessings:** Gain a number of temporary Blessings equal to half your position roll, rounded down.
 Any remaining temporary Blessings disappear at the end of the Endeavor.
 - **Turn Order:** Turn order follows the number of temporary Blessings, lowest to highest, with the GM resolving ties.